 You should submit a recorded recital showing contrasting styles of performance.

-You can submit mp3/mp4 recordings to Graduate Admissions via the online query form as it is not currently possible to send these file types via the application form.
+You can submit mp3/mp4 recordings to Graduate Admissions via the document upload portal as it is not currently possible to send these file types via the application form.

 Performances will be assessed for their interpretative maturity, persuasive powers of communication and technical proficiency.